 The siege arguably had a major impact on Saudi culture and foreign policy, and a direct legacy in future events such as the emergence of Al Qaeda.
 It is a sad, fascinating story worth reading about, one that is often forgotten due to the Iranian hostage crisis, which had begun several weeks earlier and was consuming much of America’s attention instead.
-The siege remains an overlooked subject within the Muslim world as well, mainly because the Saudis have been successful at hushing it up.
+The siege remains an overlooked subject within the Muslim world as well, in part because the Saudis have been successful at hushing it up.

 At the time, the siege had a number of immediate consequences, owing partly to confusion as to who had orchestrated it.
 As we have already seen, Acga claimed the Pope was involved.
-Many others believed the US was behind the siege.
+Many others believed that the US was behind the siege.
 This resulted in the destruction of US embassies by mobs in Libya and Pakistan on December 3.
 Others believed Shia revolutionaries in Iran were behind the siege.
 This may have led to an uprising in the Eastern Province of Saudi Arabia, where the country’s Shia minority population lives and most Saudi oil is located.
 People there had been attempting to celebrate Ashura on November 25, a major Shia holiday prohibited in Saudi Arabia.